Ensign-College/tig-docker/README.md

 2. Click on `+ New contact point` or edit the default contact point
 3. Give the contact point a name, en then as many contact point types as you want.
 ##### Email (SMTP)
-The SMTP service should be enable in Grafana first to be able to send emails.
-This step is done replacing the necesary enviroment variables when building the docker containers.
+The SMTP service should be enabled in Grafana first to be able to send emails.
+This step is done by replacing the necessary environment variables when building the docker containers.
-NOTE: in our case we are using gmail SMTP service with a google account with 2FA and credentials through an google app password.
+NOTE: in our case, we are using Gmail SMTP service with a Google account with 2FA and credentials through a Google app password.
 1. Chose `Email` contact type
 2. Fill the destinations emails separated by a comma
 3. Click on `Save contact point`

 ##### Microsoft Teams
-To enable notifications on Microsoft Teams we need to get an incoming Webhook url from a channel inside a team.
+To enable notifications on Microsoft Teams, we need to get an incoming Webhook url from a channel inside a team.
 Follow this tutorial to get the Webhook url: https://dev.to/niteshsinghal85/sending-grafana-notifications-on-teams-channel-hcn
 1. Chose `Microsoft Teams` contact type
-2. Fill the url field from the Teams group.
+2. Fill in the url field from the Teams group.
 3. Click on `Save contact point`

 #### Notification policies
 Notification policy link contact points with matching labels.
-When an alert trigger if a label matches a notification policy condition, this alert notification will be send to the contact point.
+When an alert trigger if a label matches a notification policy condition, this alert notification will be sent to the contact point.
-1. Add as many `matching labels` a wanted
+1. Add as many `matching labels` as wanted
 2. Choose a `Contact point`
 3. Click on `Save policy`
 #### Create Alert Rule
 1. Rule type
-    1. Fill the rule name, select Grafana managed alert as rule type and choose a folder
+    1. Fill in the rule name, select Grafana managed alert as the rule type, and choose a folder
 2. Create a query to be alerted on
-    1. In the `A` section enter the main query.
+    1. In the `A` section, enter the main query.
 Example:
     ```
     from(bucket: "servers")
         |> range(start: v.timeRangeStart, stop: v.timeRangeStop)